 Calcium

 Calcium in the edible portion varied by over 6 orders of magnitude in the 83 fish for which we found data, from 1 mg/100 mg in the XX fish to over 7 in XX species (Figure 1).
 Variation in calcium content was explained by body size, habitat and latitude in the best model (Table 1, Figure 1, R2 = 0.63).
 Ca content in edible portions declined with increasing latitude of the species, and with increasing body size.
 Trophic position and an interaction between body size and latitude were retained in the best model set, though their coefficients did not differ significantly from zero, suggesting they are not driving the main effects of body size and latitude.
 X species had calcium contents that achieved RDI, and 20 species had calcium contents that equaled or exceeded 25% RDI.
-These species averaged 495.83 g (min=3.71g, max=38.82 kg).
+These species averaged 495.83 g (min=3.71g, max=38.82 kg) and were distributed over X latitude.
 The remaining 63 species contained less than 25% of calcium RDI in one portion, and had mean body size 6.27 kg (min=31g, max=2532.63kg).

-The top linear model (lm) had high explanatory power (R2=0.63) (Table 1).
-In the top two lm, body size, habitat, latitude all had significant effects and high relative importance based on Akaike weight summations (Wip).
-Trophic position had a relatively low importance weight, and the confidence intervals surrounding the model-averaged regression coefficient contained zero (Figure 1).
-For every 10% increase in body size, calcium content decrease by 3.39% (Figure 2a).
-With each degree of latitude away from the equator, calcium content decrease by 7.25%.
-Out of 83 species for which we have calcium data, 20 species have calcium contents greater than 25% of recommended daily intake (RDI) in one 100g portion.
-The mean body size of these species is
+For every 10% increase in body size, calcium content decreased by 3.39% (Figure 2a).
+With each degree of latitude away from the equator, calcium content decreased by 7.25%.

 Iron

-Habitat, latitude and body size all .
+Habitat, latitude and body size all explained variation in iron content of edible portions (Table 2, best model R2=0.32).
 However, only latitude showed a significant effect.
 With each degree of latitude away from the equator, iron content decreases by 5% (Figure 2b).

 Zinc

-Body size, latitude and body size* latitude .
+Body size, latitude and body size* latitude all explained variation in the zinc content of edible portions (Table 3, best model R2=0.27-0.28).
 Across these models, only latitude had a significant effect.
 For each degree of latitude away from the equator, zinc content decreases by 3% (Figure 2c).
+Nine out of 84 species have more than 25% of RDI in a single edible portion.
+These species were found between 11-41 degrees of latitude and had mean body size 1.14kg (min=3.71g, max= 34.0kg).

 Mercury

-Latitude, habitat, trophic level and body size .
-Latitude, habitat and body size all ha significant effects.
-Each 10% increase in body size a 2.62% increase in mercury content (Figure 2d).
+Latitude, habitat, trophic level and body size all explained variation in the mercury content of edible portions (Table 4, best model R2=0.27).
+Latitude, habitat and body size all had significant effects.
+Each 10% increase in body size is associated with a 2.62% increase in mercury content (Figure 2d).
 With each degree of latitude away from the equator, mercury content decreases by 4%.
 Marine species contain 50% more mercury than freshwater species.
 Thirty-three species contained more than the EPA's reference dose limit for mercury (0.1 mcg/kg body weight/day, assuming a 60kg person) in a 100g edible portion.
 The mean body mass of species above the reference dose limit was 9.35 kg (min=0.4kg, max=2532.63kg) vs. 3.92 kg (min=1.03kg, max=66.92kg) for the species below the reference limit.

 Fatty acids